fishcus/KAP-manual/en/kybot/case.en.md

 3. Add a `Joint aggregation group`, including `SELLER_ID` and `SHOP_NAME`.

 ### Optimization Result
-SQL statement hits a more matchable Cuboid, increasing query efficiency a lot, and query nodes' runtime reduces to 0.4s.
+SQL statement hits a more matchable cuboid, which increases query efficiency a lot, also, query nodes' runtime reduces to 0.4s.

 ### Customer Feedback
 Based on KyBot’s analysis, we optimized the cube correspondingly and increased query nodes' memory.